-The RPT is a standardized, computer-delivered test of global language proficiency in reading.
+The RPT is a standardized, internet-delivered test of global language proficiency in reading.
 RPTs measure how well a person understands written discourse.
 RPT passages and items address a range of informal/formal speech on general, social, and academic topics.
 It is auto-graded and an official certificate is issued.

 ACTFL Listening Proficiency Test (LPT)

-The LPT is a standardized, computer-delivered test of global language proficiency in listening.
+The LPT is a standardized, internet-delivered test of global language proficiency in listening.
 LPTs measure how well a person understands spoken discourse.
 LPT passages and items address a range of informal/formal speech on general, social, and academic topics.
 It is auto-graded and an official certificate is issued.

 |Novice High/Intermediate Low